MicrosoftAnomalyDetection/csharp-sample-v2/README.md

-# Microsoft Cognitive Services Anomaly Detection tutorial projects
+# Microsoft Cognitive Services Anomaly Finder tutorial projects

-This tutorial shows the features of the Microsoft Cognitive Services Anomaly Detection REST API by using C#, Java, Python and JavaScript(HTML).
+This tutorial shows the features of the Microsoft Cognitive Services Anomaly Finder REST API by using C#, Java, Python and JavaScript(HTML).

 ## Getting started